MRiach/Computational_Linear_Algebra/README.md

 This is broken up into 3 assignments and each coursework folder has the assignment within it alongside my solutions

-This achieved a first class honours result overall.
+Across all projects, first class honours was achieved.